-What is Dissociative Identity Disorder – The Definition
+What are Plural Communities (also called Dissociative Identity Disorder) – The Definition

-Dissociative Identity Disorder (DID), previously called Multiple Personality Disorder, “is an extremely complex psychological disorder characterised by the presence of two or more distinct identities that repeatedly assert control over a person’s behaviour” (National Alliance on Mental Illness, 2019).
-DID is developed or created as a coping mechanism resulting from complex developmental trauma through childhood abuse.
-People impacted by DID may commonly refer to their unique identities as “parts” and the part that is in physical body communicating with you at that time, as the part with the “world face”.
+People with lived experience of being a plural community (also called a plural system), through a western clinical diagnosis under the DSM-V is referred to as Dissociative Identity Disorder (DID), previously called Multiple Personality Disorder, “is an extremely complex psychological disorder characterised by the presence of two or more distinct identities that repeatedly assert control over a person’s behaviour” (National Alliance on Mental Illness, 2019).
+Plurality is developed or created as a coping mechanism resulting from complex developmental trauma through childhood abuse.
+People impacted by this may commonly refer to their unique identities as “parts” or “alters” and the part that is in physical body communicating with you at that time, as the part with the “world face”.
 Each part may have their own unique skills and interests, be different ages and experiences, have different tastes in food, and have a preferred name(s) and behaviours.
 It is always best to have an open supportive mind and talk to each part as a unique individual, as you would any person.

 According to WebMD, Dissociative Identity Disorder “affects between 0.1% to 1% of the general population ……. with a further 7% of the population having undiagnosed DID”.

-What is important for the Community to understand?
+What is important for the Wider Community to understand?

 “The community perception that we are dangerous and have parts that might harm them is really insulting.
 We have experienced this kind of harm from infancy, and we know how it feels to be hurt in terrible ways …. there is no way we would ever inflict that kind of harm on another human being!”